CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 Cross References

 § 165.42.
-Advance payment of special allowances for supportive services.
+Advance provision of special allowances for supportive services.

-(a) Special allowances for supportive services, including child care, shall be paid in advance of the date that payment is required by the provider, consistent with the requirements and time frames in § § 165.45 and 168.1(b)(3) (relating to time frames for authorization of payment of special allowances for supportive services; and policy on payment of child care).
+(a) Special allowances for supportive services will be provided in advance of the date required by the provider, consistent with the requirements and time frames in § 165.45 (relating to time frames for authorization of payment of special allowances for supportive services).

 (b) The advance payment requirement applies to initial and recurring payments of special allowances for supportive services in accordance with § 165.45.